secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 We will use the signature and verification implementations of this package.

 The LogmeinService.vue file handles the signing and verification process.
-To understand the code, first look at the onButtonClicked function.
-This function is called when you click on the button with text "Create signature with LogMeIn, and attempt to sign in to Secretbook app" in the frontend GUI.
-This performs the steps required in the login process we described early in this tutorial:
+To understand the code, first look at the `onButtonClicked` function.
+This function is called when you click on the button with text "Create signature with LogMeIn, and attempt to sign in to Secretbook app" at the bottom of the frontend GUI.
+Clicking the button initiates the steps required in the login process we described early in this tutorial:
 - Secretbook (our hypothetical app which the user wishes to log into) generates a random plaintext message
 - Logmein receives this message and signs it using the private key stored in the NFT
 - Logmein sends this signature to Secretbook as a login request